gardlt/gardltio/content/posts/how-to-maintain-a-wfh-office.md

 ### Surroundings

 My office is the base of operations of the enterprise called life.
-As I started to spend most of my time in my office, I decided to invest in making it more suited to me.
+As I started to spend 90% of my day in the office.
+I decided to invest in making it more suited to me.
 Before, I used to have a crappy old desk from freshmen year of high school, an uncomfortable chair, a crowded workspace filled with random hardware and personal stuff.
-This just drove me mad, I needed order in my workspace if I wanted to keep my sanity and also feel productive.
+This just drove me mad.
+I needed order in my workspace if I wanted to keep my sanity and also feel productive.

-One day, I decided to drive to Ikea.
-Looking through the various models and displays in the store I started to piece together how I wanted my office to look like.
+I decided to drive to Ikea.
+Looking through the various models and displays in the store.
+I started to piece together how I wanted my office to look with minimal furniture to maximize open space.

 A couple tables, ooh standing desk, wire organizers... you get it.
 I started to build this office in which optimized my comfort while working.
-I took a lot of inspiration from youtube on how to decor my office (seems to be a trend now).
+I took a lot of inspiration from Youtubers who are bosting their desk set-ups like a PC build (which seems to be a trend now).
 It was the best decision of my life.
-I feel that my office now is a representation of work and I feel now as productive there as I was in my office.
+I feel that my office now is a representation of productivity and myself.

 I noticed that my life in the office was better, which meant I spent more time there.
 However, I started to implement the same strategy in my other rooms.
 The way that I view it is that my life is now in this one little box.
 So let us make this little box awesome.